+Welcome to my 7-day KwaZulu-Natal itinerary!
 With some of the best game reserves in South Africa, 580km of epic coastline, a diverse range of stunning landscapes, and a rich local culture, KwaZulu-Natal (KZN) province might just have it all.
-Often called South Africa’s “most African” province, the region’s Zulu heritage is still a huge part of it’s character, and the local history here is pretty fascinating.
+Often called South Africa’s “most African” province, the region’s Zulu heritage is still a huge part of its character, and the local history here is pretty fascinating.

-This adjustable seven day KwaZulu-Natal itinerary takes in the province’s four main draws of Bush, Beach, Berg and Battlefields.
+This adjustable seven-day KZN itinerary takes in the province’s four main draws of Bush, Beach, Berg and Battlefields.
 In just one short trip it’s possible to spot the Big Five on safari, hike in the mountains of the Drakensberg, tour the famous Zulu battlefield sites, and relax on some of the most incredible beaches in the country.
-Let me show you how I did it!
+Let me show you how I did it…

 The route through KwaZulu-Natal can be divided into four main regions, known locally as the four “B’s” of KZN.